-The same place as the original cancer.
-This is called a local recurrence.
+The same place as the original cancer, which is called a local recurrence.

-The chest wall or lymph nodes under the arm or in the chest.
-This is called a regional recurrence.
+The chest wall or lymph nodes under the arm or in the chest, which is called a locoregional recurrence.

-Another place, including distant organs such as the bones, lungs, liver, and brain.
+A location distant from the breast, including organs such as the bones, lungs, liver, and brain.
 This is called a distant recurrence or a metastatic recurrence.
-For more information on a metastatic recurrence, see the Guide to Metastatic Breast Cancer.

-When breast cancer recurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 Testing may include imaging tests, such as those discussed in the Diagnosis section.
-In addition, another biopsy may be needed to confirm the breast cancer recurrence and learn about the features of the cancer.
+In addition, a biopsy may be needed to confirm the breast cancer recurrence and learn about the features of the cancer.

 After this testing is done, you and your doctor will talk about the treatment options.
-The treatment plan may include the treatments described above such as surgery, radiation therapy, chemotherapy, targeted therapy, and hormonal therapy.
-They may be used in a different combination or given at a different pace.
+The treatment plan may include some of the treatments described above, such as surgery, radiation therapy, chemotherapy, targeted therapy, and hormonal therapy, but they may be used in a different combination or at a different pace.
 The treatment options for recurrent breast cancer depend on the following factors: